 I follow simple rules.
 Go out of your way to aggravate; I refuse to reward you with cash.
 In short, no bullying your way into my wallet.
 I’ll pay a flat fee, but precious few apps offer sufficient value to rationalize payments on the continuum.

+When you’ve grown weary of trying to download an app, visit the ios Settings app and toggle the VPN switch.
 Look in the upper left corner of your screen.
 A successful connection shows “VPN” near that corner.
 Return to the App Store.
 Tap the stubborn app.
 Sometimes the download zips to the device.
 Other times, I depart to read the news for five or so minutes.
 Soon, the same app thwarting my download attempts, for weeks, shows up my screen, signaling success.